sashafp10/CalcFileExpressions/README.md

 `private readonly IExpressionEvaluator _expressionEvaluator = new ScreenCalcExpressionEvaluator();`

-# Run
+# Run app prerequisites
-Before using of calculator interaction please run it and make sure if it is in the basic view.
+- Before using of calculator interaction please run it and make sure if it is in the basic view.
-Also **0** should be on the calculator screen.
+- **0** should be on the calculator screen.
+- In the App.config, set "CalcName" to be equal to a caption on the your calculator's window

 # Extensibility
 It is possible to use any evaluation engine, any parsing expressions engine